Not-so-Cleansing Recessions: Policy

 Finally, Proposition \ref{prop:SP_solution}.\ref{prop:SP_subsidy} characterizes the optimal policy intervention.
 A subsidy/tax to fixed costs is sufficient to restore efficiency.
 Importantly, whether the planner wants to subsidize or tax the presence of firms in the economy depends exactly on whether $q$ is larger or smaller than $1/(\sigma-1)$.
+When $q>1/(\sigma-1)$, there are inefficiently few firms, so the planner optimally chooses a subsidy $theta^c>0$.

 Next, we characterize the optimal policy intervention during business cycles.